 No touchscreens or hybrids: There aren't any Macs with 360-degree hinges, touchscreens or stylus capabilities.
 However, Apple does make a line of iPads to serve this market.
 If touchscreens on a laptop are important to you, it might be worth buying tablets in addition to laptops.

 Office for Mac: It used to be that you could only run Microsoft Office on a PC, but now there is a Mac version of Microsoft Office.
 If you've never used Office before, you'll probably enjoy using Mac for Office.
-If you're already adept at using Microsoft Office on a PC, you'll go through an adjustment period using Office for Mac, because it's not identical to the PC version.
+If you're already adept at using Microsoft Office on a PC, you'll go through an adjustment period using Office for Mac, because it's not identical to the PC version (especially when it comes to Outlook).

 Pros of PCs

 More customizable: PCs are highly customizable.
-Many of the well-known manufacturers (Dell, Lenovo, HP, etc.) offer many upgradable options, such as additional ports, CPUs, GPUs and plenty of accessories.
+Many of the well-known manufacturers (Dell, Lenovo, HP, etc.) offer many upgrade options, such as additional ports, CPUs, GPUs and plenty of accessories.
+This is a huge asset if you're outfitting a large team with drastically varying needs.

 Many design options: Because so many different companies manufacture and sell PC laptops, there are lots of design options.
 You can purchase heavy and powerful workstation-style laptops, portable ultrabooks, hybrids that can transform from laptop to tablet, and so on.